isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 describe(diabetes$chol_cat, exclude.missing = FALSE)
 ```

-Note that an outlier is seen on the histogram of the ratio variable.
+An outlier was seen on the histogram of the ratio variable.
 When in doubt, always clarify with the researcher whether or not the data could be spurious.
-Also note that there are only 9 underweight participants.
-As the distribution of patients in this category is too narrow, the underweight and normal BMI categories will be combined to form a single category.
+Also note that there were only 9 underweight participants.
+As the distribution of patients in this category was too narrow, the underweight and normal BMI categories were combined to form a single category.

 ```
 #combining BMI categories